AndreaSottana/bayesian_ml/README.md

 NOTES:
  - This code is written for Python 3.9 and may not work in earlier versions.
- - `tensorflow` version `1.x` is required to run some of the notebooks, but given it's not required to run modules in the `src` folder, I have nto included it in the `requirements.txt` file.
+ - `tensorflow` version `1.x` is required to run some of the notebooks, but given it's not required to run modules in the `src` folder, I have not included it in the `requirements.txt` file.